Georgia Campus Carry Bill

 Additional Points for Consideration:

 - Active Shooter training is provided to all students and employees.
 In the event of an active shooter type occurrence, police will respond with the intent of locating and stopping the threat.
-It is the responsibility of the licensed carrier to clearly identify themselves and immediately obey all instructions given by law enforcement.
+It is the responsibility of the lawful weapons carrier to clearly identify themselves and immediately obey all instructions given by law enforcement.

 Frequently Asked Questions: